James Baldwin and Britain

 1986

-James Baldwin and Sir Horace Ové appear in-conversation at an event at the National Film Theatre in London on the 19th of September.
+James Baldwin and Sir Horace Ové appear in-conversation at the National Film Theatre, London, in September.
+The conversation is organised by the Guardian newspaper.

 1987